 Cook the Rice

-Bring a small pot with rice, 1 cup water, and a pinch of salt to a boil over high heat.
+Bring a small pot with rice, 1½ cups water, and a pinch of salt to a boil over high heat.
 Reduce to a simmer, cover, and cook until tender, 18-20 minutes.

 Remove from burner.
 Stir in half the cilantro (reserve remaining for pico de gallo) and 1 tsp. lime zest.
-Both are prepared in next step.
+Both will be prepared in a later step.

 While rice cooks, prepare ingredients.